OpenAPITools/openapi-generator/docs/generators/wsdl-schema.md

 ---
-title: Config Options for wsdl
+title: Config Options for wsdl-schema
-sidebar_label: wsdl
+sidebar_label: wsdl-schema
 ---

 These options may be applied as additional-properties (cli) or configOptions (plugins).
 Refer to [configuration docs](https://openapi-generator.tech/docs/configuration) for more details.